Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Even though the lines are blurry about the feelings and emotions surrounding pride and humility, how they ebb and flow, and where the boundaries to extremes are, they are worth talking about.

 Teaching your kids about pride and humility doesn’t have to be a hard task.
-It can be quite fun.
-And you’ll find that you will also learn more about yourself in the process.
+It can be pretty fun.
+You’ll also learn more about yourself in the process.

 Feeling proud doesn’t have to be evil, and being humble doesn’t mean you’re a doormat.
-Follow what is good and true in your heart, and you and your child will be just fine.
+Follow what is good and faithful in your heart, and you and your child will be fine.

 Check out 21 Moral Values All People Should Learn to enhance your life and be a better role model for your kids.